Access PPO 1

 - Diagnosis or treatment of temporomandibular joint (TMJ) syndromes, problems and/or occlusal disharmony.

-- Procedures that in the opinion of Dominion Dental Services are experimental or investigative in nature because they do not meet professionally recognized standards of dental practice and/or have not been shown to be consistently effective for the diagnosis or treatment of the Member’s condition.
+- Procedures that in the opinion of Dominion National are experimental or investigative in nature because they do not meet professionally recognized standards of dental practice and/or have not been shown to be consistently effective for the diagnosis or treatment of the Member’s condition.

 - Treatment of cleft palate, anodontia, malignancies or neoplasms.